polterguy/camphora-five/README.md

 # Camphora Five

-Camphora Five is a CRUD app generator for [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
-It allows you to easily create CRUD apps, without ever having done any coding at all.
-You simply declare which data columns your apps should have, and the type of columns, for then to generate your app.
-The results becomes a nice CRUD app, with lots of features, allowing you to Create, Read, Update and Delete data items from your MySQL database.
+Camphora Five is a CRUD app generator for Phosphorus Five.
+It allows you to easily create CRUD apps without coding.
+You can declare which data columns your apps should have, and the type of columns, for then to generate your app.
+The results becomes a CRUD app, allowing you to Create, Read, Update and Delete data items from your MySQL database.

 ![screenshot](https://phosphorusfive.files.wordpress.com/2018/03/camphora-screenshot.png)